brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/PrintService-Operacional-EventLogs.md

 #### e.
 Apply and Close

 After configuring all registry values, click **"OK"** to save the settings.
-Click **"Apply"** and **"OK"** to close the GPO editor.
+Then, click **"Apply"** and **"OK"** to close the GPO editor.

 ### 4. Force Group Policy Update

-On target machines, you can expedite the policy application by running:
+On target machines, expedite the policy application by running:

 ```powershell
 gpupdate /force